HER2-Targeted Therapies for Early Breast Cancer

 Pertuzumab is always given in combination with trastuzumab.
 Trastuzumab can cause congestive heart failure, a serious heart condition.
 Learn more about this risk and steps taken to monitor your heart during treatment.

 To learn more about pertuzumab, visit the National Institutes of Health’s Medline Plus website.

 How does neratinib work?

-Tyrosine-kinase inhibitors, such as neratinib, are a class of drugs that target enzymes important for cell functions (called tyrosine-kinase enzymes).
+Tyrosine-kinase inhibitors, such as neratinib, are drugs that target enzymes important for cell functions (called tyrosine-kinase enzymes).